 Knowingly Making Defamatory and False Accusations

 Here is a question.

-If SAP could not provide any evidence for this accusation — how did they know this accusation took place?
-Did SAP cynically accuse Mr. Waldbaum in order to see if they could get Mr. Waldbaum in trouble with the authorities to distract from the claims made against them?
+If SAP could not provide any evidence for this accusation — how did they know this accusation occurred?
+Did SAP cynically accuse Mr. Waldbaum to see if they could get Mr. Waldbaum in trouble with the authorities to distract from the claims made against them?